hoopsplaybook.ca

 3

-With the ball in the corner, X4 closes out and takes away baseline (Tubby Smith), X1 drops down to cover the low post, X5 covers weakside low.
+With the ball in the corner, X4 closes out and takes away baseline (Tubby Smith), slider X1 drops down to cover the low post (usually fronts, or plays behind a non-shooter), X5 covers weakside low.
 X2 covers the ballside high post, he does not deny a pass out of the corner.
-X5 covers the ballside low post temporarily if X1 is unable to get in position quickly enough.

 With a conventional 1-2-2, X5 covers the low post, X1 the elbow, and X3 drops down for weakside rebounding.
 X5 and X4 are on a string.